 Balkanized and complex local regulations can slow efforts to update our buildings and infrastructure to address the climate crisis.
 In a rare bipartisan effort, Republicans and Democrats are working on a reform bill that would simplify federal permitting for energy infrastructure.
 Permitting rules for big infrastructure, including electricity transmission lines and large solar arrays that power the energy grid, get most of the attention, but those rules are only part of the challenge.
-Streamlined permitting rules for electric retrofits of existing residential buildings are also crucial for meeting climate goals.
+Simplified permitting rules for electric retrofits of existing residential buildings are also crucial for meeting climate goals.

 Water and space heating are responsible for the majority of on-premise greenhouse gas emissions for residential buildings.
 That means replacing gas furnaces and water heaters with electric heat pump devices is necessary to get existing buildings off fossil fuels.
 But municipal processes are often complex and costly.
 SPUR has recommended local-level permitting solutions.
 State-level solutions are also needed.
 Contractors work across multiple jurisdictions, and only state solutions can eliminate the thorniest inconsistencies in how code compliance is implemented for heat pumps across California’s 483 municipalities.

 California has already taken action to reduce permit barriers for homeowners seeking to electrify and decarbonize their homes.
 State laws mandate automated permitting processes for solar photovoltaics and home batteries (Senate Bill 379, Weiner, 2021), require expedited solar permitting and restrict reasons for denying solar permits (Assembly Bill 2188, Muratsuchi, 2014), and limit high fees for solar permits (AB 1132, Friedman, 2023).
-For electric vehicle charging stations, California requires an expedited and streamlined permit process focused solely on a health and safety review (AB 1236, Chiu, 2015), and it limits jurisdictions to a simple nondiscretionary permit type (AB 970, McCarty, 2021).
+For electric vehicle charging stations, California requires an expedited and simplified permit process focused solely on a health and safety review (AB 1236, Chiu, 2015), and it limits jurisdictions to a simple nondiscretionary permit type (AB 970, McCarty, 2021).

 Heat pumps have yet to receive such treatment — despite heat pump contractors regularly citing time-consuming and cost-driving complexities associated with local permitting and despite ambitious clean air rules and state climate targets setting the stage for a veritable heat pump explosion.
 With new Bay Area Air Quality Management District rules that phase out the sale of gas equipment likely to go statewide in the next few years, it’s time for state lawmakers and regulators to smooth local rules for permitting and inspecting the electric heat pump equipment that will replace gas equipment.